moztw/central/README.md

 # Repository of moztw.org

-This is the new repository of moztw.org, including static page, forum and wiki.
-If you are willing to contribute.
-You can fork modify and send pull request.
+This is the git repository of moztw.org web service, including static pages, forum and wiki.
+If you are willing to contribute, feel free to fork, modify, and send pull request.

-## Static Page Local Installation
+## Static Pages Local Installation

-To install static pages including home page, event pages, contribution pages ...etc is very easy.
-Only two requirement:
+It's easy to set up static pages including home page, event pages, contribution pages...,etc.

-* SSI, server side include
-* Virtual Host
+Only one requirement:
+* SSI (Server Side Include)-support web server with Virtual Hosts enabled

 ### Apache 2

-To enable SSI on apache is very easy on some os.
+To enable SSI on Apache is very easy on most OSes.
 Take Ubuntu for example, just execute `a2enmod include`.
-Then you have a SSI ready Aapche.
+Then you have a SSI-ready Aapche.

-The 2nd step is add the virtual host config to your apache's configuration:
+The 2nd step is adding virtual host configs to your Apache configuration:

     <VirtualHost *:80>
         ServerName moztw.yourdomain.name